symfony/symfony-docs/cookbook/console/usage.rst

     $ php app/console --shell --process-isolation
     $ php app/console -s --process-isolation

-When you do this the output will not be colorized and interactivity is not supported so you will need to pass all command params explicitly.
+When you do this, the output will not be colorized and interactivity is not supported so you will need to pass all command params explicitly.

 .. note::

     Unless you are using isolated processes, clearing the cache in the shell will not have an effect on subsequent commands you run.
-This is because the original cached files will still be being used.
+This is because the original cached files are still being used.